metauni/metauni.github.io/posts/private/private.md

 ![](privateserver1.png)

-When you are ready to run your event, click `Join` under Private Servers (if you join the non-private version of the experience, you will still be able to enter the world but you will not be able to control it).
+When you are ready to run your event, click `Join` under Private Servers.

+## Running a private server

+Running a private server comes with responsibilities.
+You should familiarise yourself with the [Roblox rules](https://metauni.org/posts/rules/rules).
+If you observe users breaking Roblox rules, for example harrassing other users or engaing in offensive behaviour, you should **report them using the Roblox tools** that can be accessed via `Escape`.
+For less serious matters use the Admin Commands.
+Please note that **some usages of the whiteboards** fall outside the Roblox rules (for example, the whiteboards should not be used as an alternative chat system, or used to post Discord links, URLs or offensive images, or in general to bypass the Roblox filtration system).
+Here are some tips:

 * **Admin commands**: when you join your private server type `/helpadmin` in the Chat to get instructions on using the Admin Commands.
 You can see further details [here](https://metauni.org/posts/make-your-own/tools).
 * **Recording events**: you can activate the free camera with `Left Shift-P`, position the camera to view what you want to record, and then record your screen using software such as [Camtasia](https://www.techsmith.com/video-editor.html).
 * **Crowd management**: if someone is behaving badly, you can kick them by typing `/kick username` in the Chat.
 Note that to find the true username of a player (as opposed to their displayed name) you may have to click on their name on the leaderboard (to the right hand side of the screen) and look for something like `@realusername`.

-Running a private server comes with responsibilities, as spelled out in the terms of service of Roblox.
-You should therefore familiarise yourself with the [Roblox rules](https://metauni.org/posts/rules/rules) and [Discord Terms of Service](https://discord.com/terms) at the risk of getting your account locked or banned.
-If you observe users breaking Roblox rules, for example harrassing other users or engaing in offensive behaviour, you should **report them using the Roblox tools** that can be accessed via `Escape`.

-For less serious matters use the Admin Commands.
-Please note that **some usages of the whiteboards** fall outside the Roblox rules (for example, the whiteboards should not be used as an alternative chat system, or used to post Discord links, URLs or offensive images, or in general to bypass the Roblox filtration system).
-We advise that you keep your private server turned off when not in use, and disable boards with `/boards off` when an administrator is not present.
+* **Supervised boards**: If your private server is accessible to strangers (e.g. you have shared the Private Server Link URL) we recommend you turn the boards off when you leave using the `/boards off` and enable them when you return with `/boards on`.

 ## Future roadmap